justindirose/justindirose.github.com/about.md

 permalink: /about/
 ---

 Justin DiRose has a passion for learning how to live all parts of his life unto the Lord and teaching other people how to do the same.
 Justin is also a technology enthusiast and musician.
-In addition to running this blog, Justin currently works a day job in IT and leads/directs worship at [Destiny Fellowship](http://dfbemidji.com) in Bemidji, MN, where he and his wife, Ruth, and son currently reside.
+In addition to running this blog, Justin currently works a day job in IT and leads/directs worship at [Destiny Fellowship](http://dfbemidji.com) in Bemidji, MN, where he, his wife, Ruth, and son currently reside.

 ### Contact Justin